redox-os/book/src/ch08-06-build-system-reference.md

   (This command will continue where you stopped the build process, it's useful to save time if you had a compilation error and patched a crate)

-- `make c.recipe-name` - Clean the binary and intermediate build artifacts of the recipe.
+- `make c.recipe-name` - Clean the recipe binaries.
-- `make u.recipe-name` - Clean the recipe source.
+- `make u.recipe-name` - Clean the recipe source code.
 - `make cr.recipe-name` - A shortcut for `make c.recipe r.recipe`.
 - `make ucr.recipe-name` - A shortcut for `make u.recipe c.recipe r.recipe`.

 ### QEMU/VirtualBox

-- `make qemu` - If a `build/harddrive.img` file exists, QEMU is run using that image.
+- `make qemu` - If a `build/harddrive.img` file exists, QEMU will run using that image.
 If you want to force a rebuild first, use `make rebuild qemu`.
-Sometimes `make qemu` will detect a change and rebuild, but this is not typical.
+Sometimes `make qemu` will detect changes and rebuild, but this is not typical.
 If you are interested in a particular combination of QEMU command line options, have a look through `mk/qemu.mk`.
-- `make qemu vga=no` - Start QEMU without a GUI (also disable Orbital).
+- `make qemu vga=no` - Start QEMU without a GUI (Orbital is disabled).
 - `make qemu vga=virtio` - Start QEMU with the VirtIO GPU driver (2D acceleration).
 - `make qemu kvm=no` - Start QEMU without the Linux KVM acceleration.
-- `make qemu iommu=no` - Start QEMU without the IOMMU.
+- `make qemu iommu=no` - Start QEMU without IOMMU.
-- `make qemu audio=no` - Disable all audio drivers.
+- `make qemu audio=no` - Disable all sound drivers.
 - `make qemu usb=no` - Disable all USB drivers.
 - `make qemu efi=yes` - Enable the UEFI boot loader (it supports more screen resolutions).
 - `make qemu live=yes` - Start a live disk (loads the entire image into RAM).
 - `make qemu vga=no kvm=no` - Cumulative QEMU options is supported.
 - `make qemu_nvme` - Boot Redox from a NVMe interface (SSD emulation).
 - `make image` - Builds a new QEMU image, `build/harddrive.img`, without checking if any recipes have changed.
-Not recommended, but it can save you some time if you are just updating one recipe with `make r.recipe-name`.
+It can save you some time if you are just updating one recipe with `make r.recipe-name`.
 - `make gdb` - Connects `gdb` to the Redox image in QEMU.
 Join us on [chat](./ch13-01-chat.md) if you want to use this.
 - `make mount` - Mounts the Redox image as a filesystem at `$(BUILD)/filesystem`. **Do not use this if QEMU is running**, and remember to use `make unmount` as soon as you are done.
 This is not recommended, but if you need to get a large file onto or off of your Redox image, this is available as a workaround.
 - `make unmount` - Unmounts the Redox image filesystem.
 Use this as soon as you are done with `make mount`, and **do not start QEMU** until this is done.